 Headache can be the principal complaint of a wide assortment of patterns; they can be sudden in onset or short in duration or severe and long lasting.

 These are all considered excess patterns.

-Chronic mild headaches are considered a more deficient pattern.
-I seem to be mixed!
+Chronic mild headaches are considered a more deficient pattern, but you can be mixed!

-Food is medicine in the Chinese cure for a migraine headache.
-Foods the gall bladder likes: wheat, chicken, peach, and leek.
+Foods the gallbladder likes: wheat, chicken, peach, and leek.
 If you find yourself craving sour foods like lemons or pickles you may be feeding a wood imbalance or it may be trying to re-balance itself.